La Paz (Bolivia) in 3 Days

 Mi Teleférico (Again)

-We decide that’s enough culture for one day, depart Calle Jaen and make for the cable cars again.
-Today we start on the Naranja line, which heads west from the centre of town, then on to Blanca, which dangles above the high street, then Celeste, which follows the river.
+We decide that’s enough culture for one day, depart Calle Jaen and make for the Mi Teleférico again.
+Today, we start on the Naranja line, which heads west from the centre of town, then on to Blanca, which dangles above the high street, then Celeste, which follows the river.

 Then Amarilla, to the end of the line high up in the hills at a station called Parque Mirador.
-It’s a disappointment as there’s neither a park nor a viewpoint.
+It’s a disappointment as we can find neither a park nor a viewpoint.
 But it’s an interesting journey, hovering first above a Military Academy with recruits doing drills, then over a football stadium mid match.

 Botanical Garden